openlegend/core-rules/core/SRD.md

 **Effect:** Choose a specific craft or profession.
 You can create items that are relevant to your chosen craft, and your GM will determine the speed at which you craft based on the nature of the item and the materials you have access to.
-Your tier in the Craft feat determines the maximum wealth level of the items you can craft.
+Your tier in the Craft Mundane Item feat determines the maximum wealth level of the items you can craft.
 Unlike acquiring items by using your wealth (described in Chapter 4), crafting does not limit your ability to acquire additional goods. \newline